Manchester City 1-1 Real Madrid: Hosts crash out despite Aguero leveller

 Ronaldo was in particularly irrepressible form, dancing his way down the left-wing to take advantage of the gap between rampaging wing-back Maicon and the floundering Kompany.

 Somehow, the visitors only had Benzema’s early goal to show for their initial excellence.
 In what has been a familiar theme this season, City played Di Maria onside, the Argentine swung in a ball that found Benzema in oceans of space on the edge of the six-yard box and the Frenchman gleefully belted in the opener.

 Ronaldo was a hair’s breadth from doubling Real’s advantage five minutes later but Nastasic made a rare invaluable contribution by hacking the winger’s finish off the line.

-City dominated first-half possession, with 61 percent of the play, but this was merely a footnote to the story of an opening period in which it was fortunate to be only a goal down.
+City dominated first-half possession, with 61 per cent of the play, but this was merely a footnote to the story of an opening period in which they were fortunate to be only a goal down.

 Mancini threw caution to the wind after the break, sending on Carlos Tevez after an hour to join Aguero and Edin Dzeko in attack.

-Galvanized by the home crowd, City was far more penetrative and, for the third successive home game in this season’s Champions League, staged a late recovery.
+Galvanised by the home crowd, City were far more penetrative and, for the third successive home game in this season’s Champions League, staged a late recovery.

 - Own Goal